 This Conference keynote will cover how FPGAs help in deploying AI and accelerating the new ecosystem needed to support these applications.

-The most demanding applications already implement boiling flows of CO2 in small diameter evaporators: CO2 presents extremely favourable thermo-physical properties, is radiation hard and environmentally friendly.
-The typical geometry of a silicon detector's CO2 evaporator is a few metres long pipe, 1.0 to 2.5 mm in I.D.
-However, after a recent successful application of silicon micro-structured cold plates in liquid phase, one experiment will implement for the first time in 2019 a cooling system based on CO2 boiling in silicon micro-channels.
+The most demanding applications already implement boiling flows of CO2 in small-diameter evaporators: CO2 has extremely favorable thermo-physical properties, is radiation-hard and environmentally friendly.
+The typical geometry of a silicon detector's CO2 evaporator is a few meters long pipe, 1.0 to 2.5 mm in I.D.
+However, after a recent successful application of silicon micro-structured cold plates in liquid phase, one experiment will implement - for the first time in 2019 - a cooling system based on CO2 boiling in silicon micro-channels.

 The talk will review the achievements and the ongoing R&D at CERN on both the local evaporators and global system design.

-Paolo Petagna received a Master degree cum laude in Aeronautical Engineering from the University of Pisa in 1989, obtaining a research grant with the Department of Aerospace Engineering (DIA) on wake flows, 3D turbulent mixing and coaxial jets.
+Biography: Paolo Petagna received a Master's degree cum laude in Aeronautical Engineering from the University of Pisa in 1989, obtaining a research grant with the Department of Aerospace Engineering (DIA) on wake flows, 3D turbulent mixing and coaxial jets.

 In 1991 Paolo founded ARIA (Aerodynamics Research for Industrial Applications), an applied research spin-off of DIA.
-From 1991 to 1995, while prosecuting his research activity co-authoring more than 25 scientific publications, he worked as consultant on applied R&D problems for industrial partners: Ferrari, Brembo, and Piaggio, among others.
+From 1991 to 1995, while conducting his research activity and co-authoring more than 25 scientific publications, he worked as a consultant on applied R&D problems for industrial partners - Ferrari, Brembo, and Piaggio, among others.

 Paolo is co-author of more than 30 publications in these research areas.

-Healthy systems engineering begins with an examination of the impact of the operating requirements on the components and interfaces of the proposed system.
-Thermal management leads the list of challenges to the integration of high energy laser systems on weight and volume constrained platforms, especially smaller aircraft.
-This presentation will introduce the generic architectures of High Energy Lasers and High Power Microwaves and cover the major issues and trades involved and summarize some current efforts to mature the Directed Energy system - thermal management interface.
+Abstract: Thermal management leads the list of challenges to the integration of high-energy laser systems on weight- and volume-constrained platforms, especially smaller aircrafts.
+This presentation will cover the major issues and trade-offs involved and summarize some current efforts to mature the laser system - thermal management interface.

-Dr. Sean Ross has worked at the Air Force Research Laboratory, Directed Energy Directorate, since 1994.
-Since July 2017, he has been the directed energy deputy at the office of the Deputy Assistant Secretary of the Air Force for Science, Technology and Engineering.
+Biography: Dr. Sean Ross has worked at the Air Force Research Laboratory, Directed Energy Directorate, since 1994.
+Since July 2017, he has been the Directed Energy Deputy in the Office of the Deputy Assistant Secretary of the Air Force for Science, Technology and Engineering.
 Dr. Ross is a board member of the Directed Energy Professional Society.
 He is the author of "Laser Beam Quality Metrics" textbook and frequently teaches courses on the subject.
 Dr. Ross led the creation of the Environmental Laser Test Facility to test high-energy laser systems and components in simulated flight environments prior to flight testing.
 He has been involved in power, thermal, structural and other high-energy laser integration issues for over a decade.
-Dr. Ross holds a BS and MS in Physics from Brigham Young University and a PhD in Optical Science and Engineering from the Center for Research and Education in Optics and Lasers, College of Optics and Photonics
+Dr. Ross holds a BS and MS in Physics from Brigham Young University and a PhD in Optical Science and Engineering from the Center for Research and Education in Optics and Lasers, College of Optics and Photonics.